 The Tax Cuts and Jobs Act

-Although it is already 2019, you probably feel like you’ve missed the ability to do tax planning.
-As I will break down in the retirement section, you are late but not out of luck.
-Tax planning can be a daunting task with everything going on around you but simple strategies are in front of you and most of the time an advisor need not apply.
-Executive and the challenges during tax season Our clients who are executives for their respective companies need to pay attention to this series as well.
+Even if you’ve already filed your taxes, listen up.
+You probably feel like you’ve missed the ability to do some tax planning.
+I will break down in the retirement section, some present and future option.
+Tax planning can be a bit overwhelming but simple strategies are in front of you.
+Besides, most of the time an advisor need not apply.
+Executive and the challenges during tax season.
+Executives for their respective companies need to pay attention to this series as well.
 As many of you have read some of the tax deductions are changing; such as now you can only deduct 50% of those dinners to entertain new clientele.
 No worries you will have some new opportunities to put money back into your businesses bottom line.

 Small Business owners should pay attention to their tax advisors advice more

-I’m a Miami based founder, our city ranked 24th in terms of entrepreneurial growth activity according to a 2017 Kaufman Study.
+I’m a Miami based founder and resident, our city ranked 24th in terms of entrepreneurial growth activity according to a 2017 Kaufman Study.

 Retirement planning for you and your family

-Whether you are in the real estate market as a buyer or investor, 2019 will be a year to focus on many facets of the industry.
-From the Federal Reserve raising rates to your local market, here are a few things to keep in mind because of increased interest rates in terms of real estate:
+Whether you are in the real estate market as a buyer or investor, 2020 is a year to focus on many facets of the industry.
+Again, because the Federal Reserve is lowering rates to your local market, let’s break it down.
+First, here are a few things to keep in mind because of increased interest rates in terms of real estate:

 - Fewer houses on the market